top of page

 Introduction

 Radar systems play a vital role in modern technology, providing solutions for everything from air traffic control and weather forecasting to military defense and autonomous vehicles.
 But what exactly are radar systems, and how do they work?
-In this blog, we will explore the fundamentals of radar systems, their types, applications, and the technology behind them.

 What is a Radar System?